Q: How can we make driving with co-workers and clients safer, to help prevent the spread of COVID-19?

 Remember that any recommendations for improvements should be provided to your employer.

-Another good resource committees can use is the Transportation Advice in Manitoba's COVID-19 Restoring Safe Services guidelines, which includes information about carpooling, vehicles for hire and public transit, or consult this guideline for employees using vehicles during the COVID-19 pandemic for further information and a helpful checklist.
+Another good resource committees can use is the transportation information in Manitoba's COVID-19 Guidance for Industry Sectors, which includes information about carpooling, vehicles for hire and public transit, or consult this guideline for employees using vehicles during the COVID-19 pandemic for further information and a helpful checklist.

 Itoro Affia is a Prevention Consultant in the Service Portfolio at SAFE Work Manitoba.